 Individual arrival to Vienna.
 If you want to spend more time sightseeing in Vienna, we can arrange additional nights in Vienna.
 Overnight in Vienna.

-Today’s ride brings you briefly through Slovakia via Bratislava with its historical old town centre.
-Then it’s on to Hungary , where the days ride finishes in Mosonmagyarovar.
+Today’s ride brings you briefly through Slovakia via Bratislava with its historical old town center.
+Then it’s on to Hungary, where the days ride finishes in Mosonmagyarovar.
 This town is located in the meanders of a small river coming off and following the Danube.
-This town was already known in Roman times as a watch-post under the Latin name Ad Flexum.
-From 1529 it belonged to the Habsburg family and between 1763 and 1945 it was a private domain of the House of Habsburgs.
 Overnight in Mosonmagyarovar.

 The ride between Mosonmagyarovar and Gyor winds its way through farming pastures.
 The cycling route is broken up by small, farming towns.
 The destination of today‘s route is the city of Gyor.
 This town, originally a Hungarian stronghold from A.D.900, has also a superb cathedral from the 12th century.
 Overnight in Gyor.

 Cycling not far from the Danube's riverflow in this rustic, farming landscape, you will finish in the town of Tata, situated on lake Tatal.
 Overnight in Tata.

 Today the route goes through forested landscape with an ascent to cover but after that it is a straight run to Esztergom.
 This town has an immense cathedral, the largest in Hungary, dating from 1822, which incorporates an earlier, renaissance church from the 16th century.
 Overnight in Esztergom.